 Let’s explore how this could look in a real-world scenario.
 Consider a veteran making the transition to a private, nonprofit institution in the Northeast that is eligible to receive 100 percent of the Post 9/11 GI Bill, and the college they are attending is also a full partner in the Yellow Ribbon Program of the Post 9/11 GI Bill.
 This particular veteran in transition would receive approximately $167,922 as an investment into their future.
 That's right, $167,922!
 That is some investment.
 The amount they receive is a combination veteran educational benefits paid directly to the institution in the form of tuition and fees, plus a monthly housing allowance and book stipend paid directly to the veteran during the actual months they are enrolled in classes.

 If you consider that the average college graduate in 2016 has $37,132 in student loan debt, the investment military students receive in the form of the Post 9/11 GI Bill Educational Benefit may allow them to have little or no student loan debt (depending on the college and program they study).
 Plus, factor in the Bureau of Labor Statistics data showing a college graduate earns more than two times more than someone with only a high school diploma, then the answer to the question why you should go to college becomes quite clear.

 The challenge for the transitioning military veteran is finding the right school and the right program to study.
-Our Career Boot Camp series can help you find the right school and program for you to maximize the sizeable investment our nation is making for your future.

 Explore our online degree programs, or fill out the "Request Info" form on this page to learn about the Johnson & Wales University College of Online Education and making the most of your military benefits.